 Rule 27, the ban on foreign games, is removed from the GAA constitution at the first congress to be held in Ulster.

 An RTÉ News report broadcast on 11 April 1971.
 The reporter is Mick Dunne.

-'Weekend Sport' broadcast a report from the Congress showing President Pat Fanning declare an end to Rule 27.
+'Weekend Sport' broadcast a report from the GAA Congress showing President Pat Fanning declare an end to Rule 27.
 In this address he describes the rule as

 A rule of life and reflected and epitomised the very spirit of our association.
-The Rule deleted.
+The rule deleted.
 What then?